MikeCook9994/GenRB/README.md

 #### THE "INITIAL" EVENT

 All entities must (or should be) be initialized to some value.
-Because many entities will have values resolved via event handlers, it's required that event handlers can provide an initial value without any event.
+Because many entities will have values resolved via event handlers, it's required that event handlers can provide an initial value without any event data.
 This is because it's possible, and even likely, that the event your handler is subscribed to will never fire.

-For example, If you listen for "PLAYER_TALENT_UPDATE", this is not likely to happen in any reasonable time relative to the bar's initialization.
+For example, if you listen for "PLAYER_TALENT_UPDATE", it is not likely to happen in any reasonable period of time relative to the bar's initialization.
 It would be annoying to require yourself to change talents every time you log into the game or load a new zone just to make your bar look appropiate.

 This may result in some extra code and conditional logic in our configuration up front, but makes our experience much nicer.

 To handle the initial event, your event handler should be prepared to return a reasonable value when passed an event named "INITIAL".
-Just like all other events, it will receive the cache object
+Just like all other events, it will receive the cache object defined below.

 #### THE CACHE OBJECT

-Each bar (top, bottom, primary, etc...) maintains a cache of objects that your configuration is free to write to and red from.
+Each bar (top, bottom, primary, etc...) maintains an object ("the cache") that your configuration is free to write to and read from.
 During initialization it is populated with the following:
 * powerType (this may just be the specs default powerType if your bar is tracking an aura or cd)
 * currentPower
 * maxPower